jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/25 - First Battle Scene.md

-# THE OPENING BATTLE
+# First Battle Scene

 ## Introduction

-Every day on the frontline since the 1970's has gotten worse.
-That's when the internet, transitor, personal computer, we're all invented at ready to transform society.
-Instead, Darth Blockbuster used the ruling philosophy to prevent extras majically connecting with new tools to solve their problems.
-Our riling philosophy has gotten increasingly out of date.

-Gladly, the Jedi kept fighting.
-Here's how the fought to create new tools, so the extras can majically uprade themselves and society too.
+In the 1970's the transistor, internet, screens, and other digital technology, started to leave labs and research centres and make their way into products.
+Finally, after centuries of limited tools, society had ones cheap enough to mass produce, yet were powerful enough to change our way of life.
+Of course, that's when Darth Blockbuster appeared and went to work defending his way of life.

+Some examples.
+In the 1970's AT&T successfully lobbied to ban American from using internet modems.
+In 1984 the entertainment industry attacked home video recorders in "Sony Corp. of America v.
+Universal City Studios, Inc.".
+In 2001, the music industry attacked digital songs in "A&M Records, Inc. v.
+Napster, Inc.".
+Throughout society, the antagonists found ways to prevent the majical possibilities digital tools offered society.

+Even when offered help the antagonists resisted.
+When setting up iTunes Steve Jobs described dealing with music executives like this "I've never spent so much of my time trying to convince people to do the right thing for themselves".

+From Galileo to Washington, Tesla to Jobs, the battle  between antagonits, protagoinsts, and extras has been the same.
+Here's what it looks like.

 ## How New Tools Start the Fight

-Humanity, and our politics, evolves with tools.
+Technological evolution is similar to its biological cousin.
+We have adaptations of existing lifeforms, and then totally new lifeforms.
+In technology this the difference between a new technology and new tool.

 Upgrading a technology isn't a big deal.
 Sedan's and SUV's, tube televisons's and LCD's, VHS and DVD's, are basically the same.
+Different technologically, but they do the same job in society.
 But when we upgraded enough technologies, like microchips, touchscreens, batteries, and WiFi, we unlocked a new tool: smartphones.
 And this is a big deal.

 ![New Tool Creation](/img\prologue\techvolution-new-tool-creation-pc.png)